-A tendon is a cord which connects the muscles to the bones at different sites.
+A tendon is a cord that connects the muscles to the bones at different sites.
 Tendinitis is a consequence of inflammation in this soft tissue.

 Ordinarily, tendinitis is frequently categorized as one of two types:

-The splitting and tearing of the tendons may by caused by severe damage or trauma from an injury as well as from degenerative changes in the joints due to the normal aging process, long-term overuse and the general wear-and-tear of the joints.
-These tears may divide the tendon completely out of its attachment or they may only be partial.
-Normally of tears, the tendon is entirely separated from the bone.
+The splitting and tearing of the tendons may be caused by severe damage or trauma from an injury and degenerative changes in the joints due to the normal aging process, long-term overuse, and the general wear and tear of the joints.
+These tears may divide the tendon completely out of its attachment, or they may only be partial.
+Normally in tears, the tendon is entirely separated from the bone.
 Rotator cuff and biceps tendon injuries are among the most common types of tendon tears.

 Shoulder impingement happens when the cap of the shoulder blade, known as the acromion, places pressure on the underlying soft tissues once the arm is raised away from the torso.
 When the arm is raised, the acromion rubs, or “impinges” on, the rotator cuff tendons and bursa.
 This may result in tendinitis and bursitis, restricting motion and causing pain.

 Shoulder instability occurs when the head of the upper arm bone is forced out from the shoulder socket.
-This can occur as a consequence of a sudden injury or even due to the excessive use of the shoulder.
+This can occur as a consequence of a sudden injury or even due to excessive shoulder use.

 When the ligaments, tendons, and muscles around the shoulder become torn or loose, dislocations can happen differently.
 Dislocations, which might be complete or partial, cause unsteadiness and pain when the arm is moved or lifted.
-Episodes of dislocations or subluxations result in an increased chance of developing arthritis in the shoulder joint, among others.
+Episodes of dislocations or subluxations increase the risk of developing arthritis in the shoulder joint, among others.

 Health issues resulting in shoulder pain may also lead to arthritis.
 There are various kinds of arthritis.
-The most common kind of arthritis in the shoulder is osteroarthritis, also called the “wear-and-tear” arthritis.
-Osteoarthritis symptoms can include pain, stiffness and swelling which may begin during the day and may worsen throughout the day.
+The most common kind of arthritis in the shoulder is osteoarthritis, also called “wear-and-tear” arthritis.
+Osteoarthritis symptoms can include pain, stiffness, and swelling, which may begin during the day and worsen throughout the day.

-Osteoarthritis might also be associated with work or sports accidents as well as chronic wear-and-tear problems.
-Other kinds of arthritis could be linked to rotator cuff tears or an inflammation of the joint lining.
+Osteoarthritis might also be associated with work or sports accidents and chronic wear-and-tear problems.
+Other kinds of arthritis could be linked to rotator cuff tears or joint lining inflammation.

 Many times, individuals who already have arthritis in the shoulder joints will attempt to prevent moving their shoulder in an effort to reduce arthritis pain and discomfort, However, this often contributes to the stiffening or the tightening of the soft tissues surrounding the shoulder joints, leading to a painful restriction of movement.